 What are my options?

-If you have astigmatism and cataracts, your cataract specialist may recommend an advanced lens called AcrySof®Toric Lens.
+If you have astigmatism and cataracts, your cataract specialist may recommend an advanced lens called a Toric Lens.
 This intraocular lens treats preexisting astigmatism at the same time it corrects cataracts.
 You will enjoy improved distance vision versus a basic implant.
-Glasses are still required for reading.
-To learn more about the AcrySof®Toric Lens, visit Reclaimyourvision.com.
+This implant does not correct for both distance and near vision, so reading glasses and/or bifocals are necessary.

-A basic implant can be used to correct one eye for distance and the other for near vision (contact lens wearers over the age of 40 often do this).
+A basic or toric implant can be used to correct one eye for distance and the other for near vision (contact lens wearers over the age of 40 often do this).
 This works for some people, but may not be suitable for others due to visual confusion and reduced depth perception.